RommelTJ/ml_learning/deep_learning_for_coders/lesson2/01_Lesson2.md

 fastAI library.

 ## Fine tuning

+Fine Tuning: A transfer learning technique where the weights of a pretrained model are updated by training for additional epochs using a different task to that used for pretraining.

 ## Why transfer learning works so well
 ## Vision techniques used for sound
 ## Using pictures to create fraud detection at Splunk